Drop C string gauge and tension chart: pick the right set for 25.5", Gibson, and baritone scales

 What's the lightest gauge I can get away with for Drop C?

-On a 25.5-inch scale, .011–.054 is the floor.
-Below that, the low C string produces under 14 pounds of tension, enough to go limp under moderate picking attack.
-Players tuning a .010-set guitar to Drop C almost always regret it within a week; the low string smears under gain, intonation drifts at the bridge, and the tuning stability falls apart on bends.
+.011–.054 is the floor on 25.5-inch scale.
+Below that, the low C produces under 14 pounds of tension.
+Players tuning a .010 set to Drop C regret it within a week, the low string smears under gain, intonation drifts, tuning stability collapses on bends.

 Is .012–.056 overkill for Drop C?

 Depends on your picking style.
-For a heavy-handed metal rhythm player, .012–.056 (Not Even Slinky / Not Even Slinky Cobalt) is the sweet spot, firm without being stiff.
-For a lighter touch or more lead-forward playing, .011–.054 (Beefy Slinky) is comfortable and still handles Drop C rhythm work.
+Heavy-handed metal rhythm: .012–.056 Not Even Slinky Cobalt is the sweet spot.
+Lighter touch or lead-forward: .011–.054 Beefy Slinky stays comfortable and still handles Drop C rhythm.

 Does scale length really change the right gauge for Drop C?